 - In your HubSpot account, click your account name in the top right corner, then click Integrations.

 - Use the search bar to search for the Shopify integration, then hover over it and click View integration.

-- In the dialog box that appears, enter your Store's Shopify URL, then click Connect to Shopify.
+- In the dialog box, enter your Store's Shopify URL and click Connect to Shopify.

-- In the pop-up window that appears, enter your Shopify credentials and click Log in.
+- In the pop-up window, enter your Shopify credentials and click Log in.

 - Next, you'll return to HubSpot with a dialog box indicating your Shopify store has been connected to HubSpot.
-You can either check the progress of the import, or modify your sync settings, by clicking Go to ecommerce settings.
+Check the progress of the import or modify your sync settings by clicking Go to ecommerce settings.

 Data syncing between Shopify and HubSpot